AlmogBaku/Anova4All/README.md

 - [x] Monitor the device status
 - [x] Use the library via a REST API
 - [x] Use the library via a Python package
+- [x] Use the library via a Go package
 - [x] Implement a web interface

 ![Anova for All screenshot](./.github/screenshot.jpg)